Mario Vargas Llosa: Presidential candidacy

-In 1987, he helped form and soon became a leader of the center-right party Movimiento Libertad.
-The following year his party entered a coalition with the parties of Peru's two principal conservative politicians at the time, ex-president Fernando Belaúnde Terry (of the Popular Action party) and Luis Bedoya Reyes (of the Partido Popular Cristiano), to form the tripartite center-right coalition known as Frente Democrático (FREDEMO).
+In 1987, he helped form and soon became a leader of the centre-right party Movimiento Libertad.
+The following year his party entered a coalition with the parties of Peru's two principal conservative politicians at the time, ex-president Fernando Belaúnde Terry (of the Popular Action party) and Luis Bedoya Reyes (of the Popular Christian Party), to form the tripartite centre-right coalition known as Frente Democrático (FREDEMO).
 He ran for the presidency of Peru in 1990 as the candidate of the FREDEMO coalition with the support of the United States.
-He proposed neoliberal policies similar to Fujimori that included a drastic economic austerity program that frightened most of the country's poor; this program emphasized the need for privatization, a market economy, free trade, and most importantly, the dissemination of private property.
-Although he won the first round with 34% of the vote, Vargas Llosa was defeated by a then-unknown agricultural engineer, Alberto Fujimori, in the subsequent run-off.
+Many of Peru's political elite in the 21st century began their careers in FREDEMO.
+He proposed neoliberal policies—similar to those later adopted by Alberto Fujimori—that included a drastic economic austerity program that frightened most of the country's poor; this program emphasized the need for privatization, a market economy, free trade, and most importantly, the dissemination of private property.

+Vargas Llosa, according to Rospigliosi, inspired some of the objectives drafted by the Peruvian Armed Forces in the Plan Verde, specifically in the volume titled Driving Peru into the XXI century, which outlined Peru becoming a neoliberal country and called for the extermination of vulnerable populations deemed as economically burdensome.
+Members of the Peruvian Armed Forces who drafted the Plan Verde initially expected Vargas Llosa to win the presidency and support their objectives.
+Although Vargas Llosa won the first round with 34% of the vote, he was defeated by a then-unknown agricultural engineer, Alberto Fujimori, in the subsequent run-off.
 Vargas Llosa included an account of his run for the presidency in the memoir A Fish in the Water (El pez en el agua, 1993).
-Since his political defeat, he has focused mainly on his writing, with only occasional political involvement.

-A month after losing the election, at the invitation of Octavio Paz, Vargas Llosa attended a conference in Mexico entitled, "The 20th Century: The Experience of Freedom".
-Focused on the collapse of communist rule in central and eastern Europe, it was broadcast on Mexican television from 27 August to 2 September.
-Addressing the conference on 30 August 1990, Vargas Llosa embarrassed his hosts by condemning the Mexican system of power based on the rule of the Institutional Revolutionary Party (PRI), which had been in power for 61 years.
-Criticizing the PRI by name, he commented, "I don't believe that there has been in Latin America any case of a system of dictatorship which has so efficiently recruited the intellectual milieu, bribing it with great subtlety."
-He declared, "Mexico is the perfect dictatorship.
-The perfect dictatorship is not communism, not the USSR, not Fidel Castro; the perfect dictatorship is Mexico.
-Because it is a camouflaged dictatorship."
-The statement, "Mexico is the perfect dictatorship" became a cliché in Mexico and internationally, until the PRI fell from power in 2000.